Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Consistency

-The first condition and the second condition are true any time we use a Bayesian model.
+The proof of the result is as follows: The first condition and the second condition are true any time we use a Bayesian method.
 They are also true any time we use regularized empirical likelihood where the regularization term's effect fades with the number of observations.
 Note that the third condition is automatically true by the law of large numbers.
 The last condition is not automatically true, and requires regularity conditions for identifiability.
 The result states that our learned trees are equivalent to maximum likelihood trees when there are enough data.
-The proof is presented in Appendix C.